-Human rights considerations are integrated throughout our systems, procedures and guidelines.
-These include procedures and guidelines which address risk management, environmental and social impact assessment and management, grievance management, stakeholder management, security management, contract and procurement management, and land access for instance.
+Human rights considerations are progressively being integrated throughout our systems, procedures, practices and guidelines.
+These include procedures and guidelines which address risk management, environmental and social impact assessment and management, grievance management, stakeholder management, security management, contract and procurement management, and land access.

-Our Responsible Supply Chain Strategy, currently under development, addresses contractor screening and management in relation to human rights as a key deliverable of our Human Rights Improvement Plan and Social Responsibility Strategy.
+Our Responsible Supply Chain work plan addresses contractor screening and management in relation to human rights as a key deliverable of our Human Rights Work Plan and Social Responsibility Strategy.